Mike Gesicki Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Season Stats

-- Gesicki (three red zone targets) has been the recipient of 10.3% of his team's 29 red zone pass attempts.
+- With three targets in the red zone this season, Gesicki has been on the receiving end of 10.3% of his team's 29 red zone pass attempts.

 - The Dolphins have thrown the football in 65.4% of their plays from scrimmage this year while staying on the ground 34.6% of the time.
 This offensive attack ranks 27th in the NFL in points scored.